jtang613/BinAssist/README.md

 1. Use the **Query** tab for free-form questions
 2. Ask about specific functions, algorithms, or analysis techniques
 3. The LLM has full context of your current binary

+**Agentic Analysis (ReAct):**
+1. Enable **Agentic** mode in the Query tab
+2. Enable **MCP** to provide tools for autonomous exploration
+3. Ask complex questions like "What does this binary do?" or "Find security vulnerabilities"
+4. Watch as the agent autonomously:
+   - Decompiles and analyzes functions
+   - Follows cross-references
+   - Builds understanding through iterative reasoning
+   - Provides comprehensive analysis with step-by-step traces

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/jtang613/BinAssist/refs/heads/master/res/screenshot1.png)